-PARKING - FOR STUDENT SAFETY
+PARKING - FOR STUDENT SAFETY (During in-person instruction)

 We kindly ask that visitors to the school use the designated parking spaces.
 There is no parking along red curbs or in the bus area.
 Please allow plenty of time for drop-off/pick-up of students.
 Please remember that handicap parking is reserved for vehicles with authorized handicapped permits only.
 Handicapped parking is not to be used, even as a drop-off area, except for those who display a handicapped license plate or placard.
+When dropping off or picking up your student, please do not block access to the parking spaces.